 The decision whether to use a contract, grant, or cooperative agreement as an award instrument must be based on the principal purpose of the relationship or arrangement.
-Normally the Program/Project Manager makes this decision in consultation with the Technical Officer, and the type of instrument to be awarded is to be clearly communicated in the solicitation.
+Typically, the Program/Project Manager makes this decision in consultation with the Technical Officer, and the type of instrument to be awarded is to be clearly communicated in the notice of funding opportunity (NOFO).
 The type of recipient is not a factor in determining the type of award instrument.

-Two essential questions should be asked in determining the appropriate funding instrument.
-The first question is: Will NASA be prevented from furthering a specific Agency mission or program requirement if the research or project is not accomplished?
-The answer to this question must be "No" if a grant or cooperative agreements is to be used.
+Two essential questions should be asked when determining the appropriate funding instrument:

+- 1. "Will NASA be prevented from furthering a specific Agency mission or program requirement if the project is not accomplished?" - The answer to this question must be "No" if a grant or cooperative agreements is to be used. - If the answer to this question is "Yes", a contract should be used. - 2.
+"Is the work being performed by the recipient primarily for its own purposes, with NASA providing financial support or other assistance?" - The answer to this question must be "Yes" if a grant or cooperative agreement is to be used. - If the answer to this question is "No", a contract should be used.

-The second question is: Is the work being performed by the recipient primarily for its own purposes, with NASA merely providing financial support or other assistance?
-The answer to this question must be "Yes" if a grant or cooperative agreement is to be used.
-If these two criteria are met in the manner specified, the research or project effort is generally not representative of a NASA requirement, and then the consideration is whether it supports or stimulates a public purpose.
+If the answers to the two questions above are "No" and "Yes", respectively, then the project/program effort is generally not considered a NASA requirement.
+The determination must then be made as to whether the award instrument supports or stimulates a public purpose.

-3.1.1 Questions to Determine Principal Purpose
+3.1.1 Questions to Determine Principal Purpose of the Award Instrument

-The decision whether to use a contract, grant, or cooperative agreement as an award instrument must be based on the principal purpose of the relationship or arrangement.
-Proposers may request a grant or contract, but NASA (i.e., the Grant or Contracting Officer) will determine the appropriate award instrument based on the above factors and NASA requirements.
+The decision whether to use a contract, grant, or cooperative agreement as an award instrument must further be based on the principal purpose of the relationship or arrangement.
+Proposers may request a grant or contract; however, NASA (i.e., the Grant and Technical Officer) will determine the appropriate award instrument based on the factors contained in this Manual and NASA requirements.

-The Principal Purpose often can be determined through the Benefit or Use Test and the Support and Stimulation Test.
-The Benefit and Use Test assists in determining if NASA directly benefits from or directs the research or project.
-A contract should be awarded when any of the answers to the following questions are "yes."
+The principal purpose of the award can be determined through the Benefit or Use Test and the Support and Stimulation Test.
+The Benefit and Use Test assists in determining if NASA directs the Federally funded project or directly benefits from the Federally funded project.